Cyber security checklist

 Passwords and passphrases

-• Policies are in place that specify password obligations for your practice
+• Policies are in place that specify password obligations for all users in your practice

 • Each staff member has their own username and password